Heatmap¶

 In the shared heatmap snapshot page:

-- Application switching is not supported;
+- Switching applications is not supported;

-- Clicking session replays is not supported.
+- Clicking on session replay is not supported.

 Directly copy the heatmap link